 About Penstemon

-A perennial sometimes called Beardtongue, Penstemon plants will reward you with brilliant non-stop blooms with deep bronze-green foliage.
-These flowers attract hummingbirds and butterflies into the garden and offer a variety of colors such as scarlet, pink, blue, purple, orange, yellow, and white.
+Sometimes called beardtongue, penstemon plants are perennials that will reward you with brilliant non-stop blooms atop deep bronze-green foliage.
+Native to North America, penstemon can be found all over the continent!
+Penstemon are true prairie flowers and open spaces in California, Arizona, Colorado, Utah, and New Mexico are lucky enough to have their own varieties that are native to their region.
+These flowers attract hummingbirds and butterflies into the garden, are drought tolerant, and offer a variety of colors such as scarlet, pink, blue, purple, orange, yellow, and white.

 When to Plant Penstemon Seeds

-Sow seeds indoors in starter trays or small pots in late winter.
+To start indoors, following a two to four week cold treatment, sow seeds in starter trays or small pots six to eight weeks before the last spring frost, Penstemon seeds require a period of cold weather, called stratification.
 After the danger of frost has passed, harden off the seedlings and transplant them into your garden.

 Where to Plant Penstemon Seeds

-Penstemon thrives in full sun or partial shade in fertile, dry to medium moisture, well-drained soils.
-These plants are drought tolerant once established and are perfect for beds, borders, rock gardens, and cut flowers!
+Penstemon thrives in full sun, with dry to medium moisture, in well-drained, sandy soils.
+Many penstemon are native to sandy plains or rocky soils!
+While penstemon are generally known for their hardiness, they are sensitive to stagnant water and overly moist soil.
+These plants are drought tolerant once established and are perfect for beds, borders, rock gardens, and make great cut flowers.

 How to Plant Penstemon Seeds